PCC in the News

-News: Armand Crespo Promoted To PCC Track And Field Co-Head Coach
+News: Armand Crespo Named PCC Track And Field Head Coach

-Armand Crespo, the school's long-time cross country head coach, has been promoted to co-head coach of the Pasadena City College men's and women's track and field teams for the 2013-2014 school year, effective immediately.
-Fellow co-head coach Larry Wade has announced he is taking an indefinite leave of absence for personal reasons.
-The track and field coaching positions are part-time jobs in PCC's intercollegiate athletics program.
+Armand Crespo, the school's long-time cross country head coach, was selected to direct the Pasadena City College men's and women's track and field teams for the 2014-2015 school year, effective immediately.
+Crespo is now head coach for four of the PCC's 16 intercollegiate athletics program.

 Crespo ran both cross country and track and field at PCC from 1986-88.
 He then served as an assistant coach in charge of distance running from 1994-2000 for the Lancers' track and field teams.
 He was an assistant to both retired men's coach Jesse Gomez and former women's coach Grace Apiafi.
-He is in his seventh season as head coach of the cross country program, and has served previously as the main assistant for Wade in track and field for the past three years.
+He is entering his eighth season as head coach of the cross country program.

 Crespo said he is actively in the process of building an assistant coaching squad that will include a sprints coach and throwing coach.
 Another long-time assistant Pat Williams is expected to continue as the Lancers' jumps coach.